interchained/sidechain/README.md

-# <b>Interchained</b> | <b><u>SideChained</b></u> === <i>(Web3 + (0x + Altcoin) </i>
+# Interchained | <b>SideChained</b> === <i>(Web3 + (0x + Altcoin) </i>
-Designed, developed, and open-sourced by Shopglobal; Made possible by Electronero Network Project Interchained, as in interoperable blockchains.
+Designed, developed, and open-sourced by Interchained ----> Connect with Interchained on Telegram at https://t.me/interchained  </br>
+Made possible by Electronero Network Project ----> join Electronero Network Board Room at https://t.me/electronero </br>
-SideChained is an interoperable sidechain ledger.
+Interchained, as in interoperable blockchains.</br>
-Web3 Support for 0x (BSC/ETH) && native support for Cryptonote out of the box.
+SideChained is a NodeJS based portable, interoperable, "cross-chain" ledger utlility which enables simultaneous or exclusive transaction support for ERC20/BEP20/COINS.
+Sidechain Web3 Support for 0x (BSC/ETH) && native support for Cryptonote out of the box.
 SideChained is based on a combination of two main components.
 SideChained open source package, and Electronero Passport, a Private API on server interacting with wallets.
 SideChained is portable.
 Enable cross-chain swaps & simultaneous transactions between ERC20, BEP20, and COINS.
+Web Server Public/Private API coming soon!
+Stay tuned!
 ___________________________________________
 - [x] Web3 wallet create -> 'createWeb3Wallet' to generate Web3 wallets on cli, or server
 - [x] Web3 wallet recover -> 'recoverWeb3Wallet' (to be merged from #1987 in future release)